SemClone/src2purl/README.md

 ### API Authentication

-**⚠️ No API keys required!** The tool works excellently with the free public APIs.
+**⚠️ No API keys required!** The tool works with the free public APIs.
 API keys only provide enhanced rate limits and additional features.

 #### Recommended API Keys (Optional)